Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: The absolute period foliation and surgeries

 The question of which configurations of homologous saddle connections can occur on a holomorphic $1$-form in a given connected component of $\Om\cM_g(\kap)$ was studied in detail in \cite{EMZ:principal}.
-We recall a special case of some of their results, rephrased in our notation.
+As a consequence of some special cases of their results, we have the following.